 The goal of this exercise is to map the physical locations of some worker servers in our local cluster.
 We will provide the executable and associated data, so your job will be to write a submit file that queues multiple jobs.
 Once complete, you will manually collate the results.

 To find the physical location of the computers your jobs our running on, you will use a method called geolocation.
 Geolocation uses a registry to match a computer’s network address to an approximate latitude and longitude.

-Now, let’s try to remember some basic HTCondor ideas from yesterday!
+Now, let’s try to remember some basic HTCondor ideas from the HTC exercises: